-Guest blogger Priya Chattier speaks at DLP's 2016 Annual Conference at La Trobe University in Melbourne on Monday 8 February.
-Her post here begins a short series on the conference theme: Power, politics and positive deviance.
+Priya Chattier will speak at DLP's 2016 Annual Conference.
+Her post here begins a short series on the conference theme of Power, politics and positive deviance.

 The Developmental Leadership Program (DLP) is an international research initiative that explores how leadership, power and political processes drive or block successful development.

 DLP focuses on the crucial role of home-grown leaderships and coalitions in forging legitimate political settlements and institutions that promote developmental outcomes, such as sustainable growth, political stability and inclusive social development.